noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 Just as my hand was about to reach out along with those thought, I quickly slapped it with my other hand as hard as I could.
 Wait, wait, wait!
-What the fuck are you thinking, you big stupid idiot!!?!
+What the fuck are you thinking, you big stupid idiot?!
 To touch a sleeping woman without permission, no matter how much she likes me, is the worst thing for a man... no, a human being can do!
 Cool off your head!!!

 I desperately held on to my reasoning that was about to disappear and retracted my hand.
 To be honest, Isis-san’s appearance right now really makes anyone